 - Synthesize Answer our research questions, and prove or disprove our hypotheses.
 Make sense of the data we’ve gathered to discover what opportunities and implications exist for our design efforts.

 You already use this process when interacting with people, whether you are consciously conducting research or not.
 Imagine meeting a group of 12 clients who you have never worked with.
-You wonder if any of them has done user research before.
-You believe that only one or two of them have conducted as much user research as you and your team have.
-You decide to take a quick poll to get an answer to your question, asking everyone in the room to raise their hand if they’ve ever conducted user research.
+You wonder if any of them has done user research before and believe that only one or two of them have conducted as much user research as you and your team have.
+Then You decide to take a quick poll to get an answer to your question, asking everyone in the room to raise their hand if they’ve ever conducted user research.
 Five of them raise their hands.
 You ask them to share what types of user research they’ve conducted, jotting down notes on what they’ve done.
 You then factor this information into your project plan going forward.

 In a matter of a few minutes, you’ve gone through the spiral to answer a single question.
 However, when you’re planning and conducting user research for an interactive project or product, each step you take through the spiral will require more time and energy, based on the depth and quantity of questions you need to answer.
 So, let’s take an in-depth spin through the research learning spiral.
 At each step of the spiral, I’ll share some of the activities and tools I use to aid my teams in managing the complexity of planning and conducting user research.
 I’ll also include a sample project to illustrate how those tools can support your team’s user research efforts.